#FeministFridays with Sarah Liberty

 My health has suffered - from anxiety, to eating disorders and migraines - trauma continually reminds me of The Truth's legacy in the lives of those who leave.

-I gather anecdotally that there is angst about me sharing my experiences, and using my name openly.
-My aim in sharing my experiences is not to shame, embarass or humilate - it is to raise awareness and to provide hope to others.
+My aim in sharing and speaking publically is not to shame, embarass or humilate - it is to raise awareness and to provide hope to others recovering from similar experiences.